bkesterbyld/maroon-potato/src/pages/index.md

     title: Global Data Management API
     subtitle: ''
     content: >
-      Rapidly assemble backends for new features, modernize the back office and exchange data with partners
+      Deliver data to users at the edge, modernize the back office and exchange data with partners
     actions:
       - label: Join the Beta
         url: /general-enquiries